 6. Track your spending Its difficult to save and very easy to spend.
 There are free budget planners and spending trackers that you can download online.
 These will allow you to determine what you are spending where and how you can reduce your costs so that you can save more.

 7. Ask for discounts If youre a regular at a store or gym then ask them how you can be rewarded for your customer loyalty.
 But, only ask for a discount if you feel comfortable.

 8. Review your memberships We often take out gym and club memberships with good intentions of using them, but usually find that these typically end-up costing us more than we originally thought and we never actually use them.
 If this is the case, then its time to cancel your unused memberships and to put the money you save into your bank account.

 9. Review your insurances Most of us have a set and forget mindset when it comes to car, life and income protection insurance.
 We often take out a policy with a company and then just renew it annually without thinking about the cost.
 If this sounds like you, then its time to review your insurance policies.
 Do some research and compare the rate you are currently paying, to other insurance providers.
 Then ask yourself, Can I save by changing to another insurance provider?
 If you can, then make the switch, and put what you save into your home loan deposit savings account.

 10. Keep petrol vouchers and use them Often when we do our grocery shopping we are given a shopper voucher for cheaper fuel.
 Many of us dont use these, and yet, these vouchers can shave hundreds off your annual fuel costs.
 So rather than throwing these vouchers out, start using them.

-Are you looking to buy your first home, but dont know where to start?
-Then contact eChoice, we can help you understand the home loan market.
+Are you looking to buy your first home, but don’t know where to start?
+Then contact eChoice and find the right home loan for YOU today.